Composite Goodness-of-fit Tests with Kernels: Empirical Results

+are basis functions. \citet{Matsubara2021} use this model for a density estimation task on a data set of velocities of $82$ galaxies \citep{postmanProbesLargescaleStructure, roederDensityEstimationConfidence}, and use the approximation with $p=25$ for computational convenience.
+However, an open question is whether $p=25$ is sufficient to achieve a good fit to the data.

-We apply our method to a density estimation task from \textcite{matsubaraRobustGeneralisedBayesian}, to test whether a robust method was really necessary.
-The model is in the kernel exponential family $p_\theta(x) \propto q(x) \exp(f(x))$, where $f$ is assumed to belong to some RKHS but approximated by a finite sum of basis functions, and $q(x) = \Normal(0, 3^2)$ is a reference density.
-Specifically, we follow \textcite{steinwartExplicitDescriptionReproducing} and consider $f(x) = \sum_{i=1}^p \theta_i \phi_i(x)$, with $\phi_i(x) = x^i/\sqrt{i!} \exp \left( -x^2/2 \right), \theta \in \R^p$.
-The dataset is comprised of the velocities of $82$ galaxies \parencite{postmanProbesLargescaleStructure, roederDensityEstimationConfidence}.
-An open question is how large $p$ needs to be for the model to have enough capacity to fit the data. \textcite{matsubaraRobustGeneralisedBayesian} set $p=25$, and we test this assumption.
-See \Cref{app:experiment_details} for the full experiment configuration. \Cref{fig:galaxies} shows the fit of the model for increasing values of $p$, and whether the test rejected the null hypothesis.
-We find that the test rejects $\nullc$ for $p=1,2,3$, but does not reject for $p=4,5,25$.
-This suggests that $p=25$ is a suitable choice, though it would be reasonable to use a smaller value of $p$ which would decrease the computational cost of inference.
+We propose to use our composite \gls{ksd} test to answer this question. \Cref{fig:kvf_galaxies} shows the fit of the model for increasing values of $p$, and whether the test rejected $\nullc$.
+We use a sum of IMQ kernels; see \Cref{app:kernels} for a discussion of this choice.
+We find that the test rejects $\nullc$ for $p=1,2,3$, but does not reject for $p=4,5,25$, with the wild and parametric bootstraps producing similar results.
+This suggests that $p=25$ is a suitable choice, though it would also be reasonable to use a smaller value of $p$ which would further decrease the computational cost of inference.